 If you have ever seen bands on your TV picture where there are very small gradients of color changes across the whole screen, like you might see in a sunrise image, you have seen what is called banding.
 Sony has always had a great system to reduce banding but takes it to a new level with the XR processor.
 4K images that might have banding on other TV brands will look super smooth on these new sets.

-Let’s face it, right now, most of the content we enjoy is not in 4K, or even better, 8K.
-Sony has always done a great job of upscaling the incoming signal to 4K or 8K if the set supports it and this year these models have XR Upscaling which takes advantage of the better processor to turn your 1080p or 1080i signal into something that looks even better.
+Let’s face it, right now, not all of the content we enjoy is in 4K or even better 8K.
+Sony has always done a great job of upscaling the incoming signal to 4K or 8K if the set supports it and this year these models have XR Upscaling, which takes advantage of the better processor to turn your 1080p or 1080i signal into something that looks even better.

-We have always been very impressed with how well Sony pulled this off as it applies so much to streaming content and we love the fact it is even better for 2021.
+We have always been very impressed with how well Sony pulled this off as it applies so much to streaming content and we love the fact that Sony keeps improving this technology.